 On the long sweeping highway sections between the lower Blue Mountains to Bathurst, from Bathurst to Orange, and from Orange to Dubbo, there’s ample safe space to see just how well credentialed the Megane is.

-The adaptive suspension however had both of these becoming uncomfortably jiggly and, surprisingly, it was Sport mode that became a more comfortable option.
-The Megane’s unique suspension system was definitely a factor.
+We have to say though we thought both of these were uncomfortably jiggly and, surprisingly, it was Sport mode that became a more comfortable option.
+The Megane’s unique multi-sense management system was definitely a factor.

 The six speed transmission is an absolute gem of a thing to play with too.
 A short throw selector engages the six close ratio cogs, and having a super slick clutch mechanism with a real tactile feel helps too.